PaddlePaddle/PARL/docs/overview/parallelization.rst

 ----------------

 | PARL provides a compact API for distributed training, allowing users to transfer the code into a parallelized version by simply adding a decorator.

+| We now provides two types of API to implement parallel training.
 For more information about our APIs for parallel training, please visit our :doc:`tutorial <../parallel_training/overview>`.

 | Here is a ``Hello World`` example to demonstrate how easy it is to leverage outer computation resources: